nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### C.1.3&ensp;Statistics and Recommendations
 The development of the statistics feature follows a depth-first approach because it requires additional classes and operations across all major components in ChopChop.
+Likewise, the recipe recommendations feature spans across all major components in ChopChop.
+It uses existing data structures such as `FilteredList` to compute its recommendations.

 #### C.1.4&ensp;Automated GUI Testing
 To ensure that our ChopChop GUI conform to its expected behaviour, we implemented Unit tests that test the individual components components comprehensively.